mattyschell/howdoipostgis/howdoipostgis.md

 # PL/pgSQL compared to PL/SQL

 TBD.
-Looks pretty familiar.  $$ are "dollar quotes" to avoid escaping single quotes withing the text.
+Looks pretty familiar.  $$ are "dollar quotes" to avoid escaping single quotes within the text.
 We must specify the language because PostgreSQL also supports pl/perl, pl/python, and some others not part of the core distribution.

 ```